convertigo/convertigo-doc/reference-manual/convertigo-objects/fullsync/design-document.md

 title: Design document
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/fullsync/design-document/
 metadesc: Defines a CouchDB design document.
 A  Design document  is a special CouchDB document which helps querying a CouchDB database.
-You will be able to d
+You will be able to
 ObjGroup: FullSync
 ObjCatName:
 ObjName: Design document